 “Not at all.
 I’ve never taken the time to enjoy the outdoors, and I haven’t ridden a horse since I was a kid,” she says.
 “As my weight became more of an issue, I rarely did anything active.
 I was too nervous of being embarrassed or not being able to keep up.
 But now, I figure why not.”

 Why not, indeed.

 Just a few weeks ago, to celebrate her wedding anniversary, Patricia and her husband went on their first hike in years.

 “I borrowed a friend’s hiking boots and we set off toward Smuggler’s Notch and Sterling Pond.
 It was like climbing stairs for a mile and a half,” she says.
-“Good thing we did all those step-ups and lunges in Lean Eating!”
+“Good thing we did all those step-ups and lunges in Precision Nutrition Coaching!”

 And it didn’t stop there.